 Our Medical necessity setup is not based on external resources but setup by local clinical users.
 Medical necessity as a concept has the ability to configure Medical Coverage Policies in PrognoCIS to prevent errors in coding and ensure clean claim submission.
-It works hand in hand with LCD (Local Coverage Determinations).
+It works for hand in hand with LCD (Local Coverage Determinations).

-LCDs, NCDs, and payer-specific coverage guidelines are designed to provide insights on the usage of diagnosis codes.
+LCDs, NCDs, and payer-specific coverage guidelines are designed to provide insights into the usage of diagnosis codes.
 Specifically, they provide guidance on correct and appropriate diagnosis codes to justify medical necessity for reported procedure codes.
 PrognoCIS provides in-built NCD / LCD validations for selected states & specialties.
-Users can also share the LCDs relevant for their practice in a predefined format.
+Users can also share the LCDs relevant to their practice in a predefined format.
 From there, PrognoCIS would ensure all claims and reported charges are scrubbed for these edits.
 This also helps achieve objectives of clean billing and reduce denials due to improper coding.